How to Request Desktop Versions of Mobile Websites in Safari on iPhone for iOS 13, iOS 12, iOS 11

 You can also go the other way and request a mobile site if you’re served a desktop version erroneously.
 Generally speaking, if you’re on a mobile device, you should use the mobile version of a site, as they’re almost always optimized for the device screen and allows for improved usability.

-This is directed at Safari in iOS 9.0 and later, but iOS users have been able to request the desktop version of a webpage in prior versions of iOS Safari too, but through a less intuitive approach that involved pulling down from the top of the URL bar.
+This is directed at Safari in modern versions of iOS, whether it’s iOS 13, iOS 12, iOS 11, iOS 10, iOS 9 or later, but prior versions of iOS users have been able to request the desktop version of a webpage in prior versions of iOS Safari too, but through a less intuitive approach that involved pulling down from the top of the URL bar.
 Now the feature has simply moved to an easier and more accessible location.